Crawfish Frogs

 This project is in progress.
 Some exciting early findings of the project include:

 -A substantially improved understanding of the distribution of crawfish frogs in Oklahoma, with 300 populations discovered including several new county records.
+Species distribution modeling of current range and future projections.

 -Drift fence monitoring of a population at Atoka Wildlife Management Area, providing information on demographics and possible hybridization.